-The red Error LED illuminates if the Sabertooth has detected a problem.
-It will light if the driver has shut down due to a depleted battery or due to overheating, overcurrent or overvoltage.
+The red LED illuminates if the Sabertooth has detected a problem.
+It will light if the driver has shut down due to a depleted battery or due to overheating or overcurrent.
 If you are using a NiCd or NiMH battery, and commanding an acceleration causes the motor to jerk and the Error LED to flash on and off, the battery is depleted.

-Mounting your Sabertooth 2x25
+Mounting your Sabertooth 2x5

-The Sabertooth is supplied with four mounting holes.
+The Sabertooth is supplied with two mounting holes.
 These can be used to attach it to your robot.
-The centers of the mounting holes form a 1.75" x 2.25" rectangle.
-The holes are .125 inches in diameter.
-The proper size screw is a 4-40 round head machine or wood screw.
-Four 5/8" long machine screws and nuts are included.
+The centers of the mounting holes form a 1.25" x 1.5" rectangle.
+The holes are .09" inches in diameter.
+The proper size screw is a 2-56 round head machine or wood screw. two 1/2" long machine screws and nuts are included.

-If your robot or device is constructed from insulating materials such as wood or plastic, it may be necessary to mount the Sabertooth on standoffs to allow air to circulate.
-An example is shown in Figure 2.3
+If your robot or device is constructed from insulating materials such as wood or plastic and you are runnin, it may be necessary to mount the Sabertooth on standoffs to allow air to circulate.
+This is shown in Figure 2.3 frame using standoffs